TOPIC : Stepping up integrated pest management

 - establishing partnerships between actors developing cost effective IPM decision support systems which are ready for practice;

-- increasing awareness of the available IPM toolbox;
+- increasing awareness of the available IPM toolbox and extending the range of applications;

 - increasing on-farm use of IPM techniques;